Honeycrisp: International growth

-As a result of the Honeycrisp apple's growing popularity, the government of Nova Scotia, Canada spent over C$1.5 million funding a 5-year Honeycrisp Orchard Renewal Program from 2005 to 2010 to subsidize apple producers to replace older trees (mainly McIntosh) with newer higher-return varieties of apples; the Honeycrisp, Gala, and Ambrosia.
+As a result of the Honeycrisp apple's growing popularity, the provincial government of Nova Scotia, Canada, spent over C$1.5 million funding a five-year Honeycrisp Orchard Renewal Program from 2005 to 2010 to subsidize apple producers to replace older trees (mainly McIntosh) with newer varieties of apples that could offer a higher return on investment, namely, the Honeycrisp, Gala, and Ambrosia.
+By the late 2010s, these have become the three most popular varieties in Canada, taking away the market share of the Red Delicious.
+The Honeycrisp in particular has been credited with reviving the apple farms of this province, bringing in multiple times more money per bin than older varieties, such as the McIntosh or Cortland apples.
+Some Nova Scotia farmers even managed to export Honeycrisp apples to the United States.
+In all, Canada's top Honeycrisp producers are the provinces of Ontario, Nova Scotia, British Columbia, and Quebec.

 Apple growers in New Zealand's South Island have begun growing Honeycrisp to supply consumers during the US off-season.
 The first batch of New Zealand-grown Honeycrisp cultivars being introduced to the North American market have been branded using the "HoneyCrunch" registered trademark.
-According to the US Apple Association website it is one of the fifteen most popular apple cultivars in the United States.